Turnout and Signal control with a separate Accessory bus

 General Operation:

-An accessory bus is defined as an independent serial bus separate from the throttle bus.
-It provides a way for accessory devices to communicate with each other.
-This can provide several advantages for a DCC system.
 In a Digitrax system an accessory bus can be used to keep accessory communication traffic off the main throttle bus.
 This can provide fewer throttle control issues when multiple throttle are in use.
 In other DCC systems, such as NCE, an accessory bus can expand the selection of devices available for applications.
 Also trouble shooting is made easier.

-The SRC16 is an accessory decoder and can be powered from DCC track power.
+The SRC162 is an accessory decoder and can be powered from DCC track power.
 Since it can be controlled via DCC commands it's gateway feature provides a very convenient way to pass turnout (switch) commands to the accessory bus.
 This allows DCC turnout commands to control devices connected to the accessory bus.
 Thus, turnouts can be controlled either from the throttle or from fascia buttons.

 Turnouts:

-SRC16(s) are used to control turnouts and indicate turnout status.
+SRC162(s) are used to control turnouts and indicate turnout status.
 They can drive stall motor type switch machine with 5 volts or with a higher voltage using MotoDs.

 Block Status: